-The "friend of the court" brief, submitted on Friday, March 12, responded to a petition for a writ of certiorari, which the National Coalition for Men (NCFM) and two individual plaintiffs filed after the government successfully appealed a lower court decision finding that male-only Selective Service registration was unconstitutional.
+The CMR amicus brief asked the SCOTUS to deny a petition for certiorari, which the National Coalition for Men (NCFM) had filed after the government successfully appealed a lower court decision finding that male-only Selective Service registration was unconstitutional.
+The NCFM brief, filed on behalf of two plaintiffs by the ACLU Foundation, sought to overrule a landmark 1981 case that upheld Congress' decision to limit draft registration to men.